wpbt/submit-content/readme.txt

 **Featured image is not uploading**

-* Make sure your host allows uploading of images with size set in plugin settings page.
+* Make sure your host allows uploading of images with size that is set in the plugin settings page.

 **Can visitors also submit the content?**